 Depending on the job, social scientists may need a wide range of personal characteristics.
 You need intellectual curiosity and creativity, because you're constantly seeking new information about people, things, and ideas.
 Objectivity, open-mindedness, and systematic work habits are important in all kinds of social science research.
 The ability to think logically and methodically is important to a political scientist, for example, to compare the merits of various forms of government.
 Perseverance is essential for an anthropologist, who might spend years accumulating artifacts from an ancient (or contemporary) civilization.
 Excellent written and oral communication skills are necessary for all these professionals.

 Here are some examples of careers you can pursue with a Classical Studies foundation and extra educational credentials:

 - Anthropologists and sociologists often find opportunities to perform policy research for consulting firms, nonprofit organizations, and social service agencies in such areas as crime, ethnic conflict, public health, and refugee policy.
 They can also work in product development, marketing, advertising, and in human resources, focusing on conflict resolution and issues relating to workforce diversity.

 - Historians and political scientists also find jobs in policy or research.
 Historians may find opportunities with historic preservation societies, as public interest in preserving and restoring historical sites increases.
 Political scientists utilize their knowledge of political institutions to further the interests of nonprofit, political lobbying, foreign relations, immigration, and social organizations.
-Most positions will require at least a master's degree.
-Philosophers will generally seek a PhD and teach at the college and university level.
+Most positions require at least a master's degree.
+Philosophers generally seek a PhD in order to teach at the college and university level.